Otlukbeli District

 Otlukbeli District is a district of Erzincan Province in Turkey.
 The municipality of Otlukbeli is the seat and the district had a population of 2,577 in 2021.
 It is the least populated district in the province.
+Its area is 320 km2.

 The district was established in 1990.

 Composition

-Beside the seat of Otlukbeli, the district encompasses ten villages and two hamlets.
+The district encompasses one municipality (Otlukbeli), ten villages and two hamlets.